galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

  1. RNA-STAR
  2. FeatureCounts

-**RNA-STAR** indeed has the recent ability to count reads as it maps them. **FeatureCounts** performs the same task, but it is more qualitative than **RNA-STAR** since it is capable of counting not just at the Read level, but also at the UMI level, such that 10 duplicate reads at GeneA will be counted only once.
+The **RNA-STAR** tools has the ability to count reads as it maps them. **FeatureCounts** performs the same task, but is capable of counting not just at the Read level, but also at the UMI level too, such that 10 duplicate reads will be counted only once.

-Unfortunately, both are limited to counting without being able to distinguish between different cells.
+Unfortunately, both are currently limited to counting without being able to distinguish between different cells.

 > ### {% icon details %} Example
 >